Metric Program Synthesis: Abstract

 \section{Abstract}

-In this paper, we present a new method for solving the \emph{inverse constructive solid geometry (CSG)} problem, which aims to generate a programmatic representation of a scene from its unstructured representation (e.g., a raster image).
-Our method, called \emph{metric program synthesis}, hinges on the observation that many programs in the inverse CSG domain produce \emph{similar} (but not identical) images.
-Based on this observation, we propose clustering programs based on a distance metric and constructing a version space that compactly represents ``approximately correct'' programs.
-Given a ``close enough'' program sampled from this version space, our approach uses a distance-guided repair algorithm to find a program that exactly matches the given image.

-We have implemented our proposed metric program synthesis technique in a tool called \name and evaluate it in the inverse CSG domain.
-Our evaluation on 40 benchmarks shows that \name can effectively solve inverse CSG problems that are beyond scope for existing synthesis techniques.
-In particular, \name solves $78\%$ of these benchmarks whereas the closest competitor can only solve $8\%$.
-Our evaluation also shows the benefits of similarity-based clustering and other salient features of our approach through a series of ablation studies.
+We present a new domain-agnostic synthesis technique for generating programs from input-output examples.
+Our method, called \emph{metric program synthesis}, relaxes the well-known \emph{observational equivalence} idea (used widely in bottom-up enumerative synthesis) into a weaker notion of \emph{observational similarity}, with the goal of reducing the search space that the synthesizer needs to explore.
+Our method clusters programs into equivalence classes based on a \emph{distance metric} and constructs a version space that compactly represents ``approximately correct'' programs.
+Then, given a ``close enough'' program sampled from this version space, our approach uses a distance-guided repair algorithm to find a program that exactly matches the given input-output examples.
+We have implemented our proposed metric program synthesis technique in a tool called \name and evaluate it in three different domains considered in prior work.
+Our evaluation shows that \name{} outperforms other domain-agnostic synthesizers that use observational equivalence and that it achieves results competitive with domain-specific synthesizers that are either designed for or trained on those domains.

 {\ensuremath{\mathcal{A}}} {\ensuremath{q}} {\ensuremath{Q}} {\ensuremath{\Sigma}} {\ensuremath{\bot}} {\ensuremath{N}} {\ensuremath{\mathsf{root}}\xspace} {\ensuremath{\ftastates_f}} {\ensuremath{\Delta}} {\ensuremath{\delta}} {\ensuremath{\mathsf{SubTrees}}} [1]{\ensuremath{\mathcal{L}(#1)}} {\emph{true}} {\emph{false}}